WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 25: Review comment - Multiple Asserts explanation

-On the Figure 24 we can see a test that has two assert statements.
-During my work placement I have learned that using Assert.Multiple is a good solution when creating two objects that we want to check within the test.
-In the Figure 25 I provided more detailed explanation as to why this is the case and provided a source for more in depth knowledge.
+In Figure 24 we can see a test that has two assert statements.
+During my work placement, I have learned that using Assert.Multiple is a good solution when creating two objects that we want to check within the test.
+In Figure 25 I provided a more detailed explanation as to why this is the case and provided a source for more in-depth knowledge.

 ## Reflections

-### Teamwork

 ### Challanges & learnings

+This week I deepened my understanding of how dependency injection is managed automatically by the MAUI app.
+Thanks to looking into the tutorial and Microsoft documentation I was able to implement that in my code.
+Learning new concepts takes time and even though I had a good understanding of dependency injection I was not sure how this is handled by the app.
+Thanks to learning about MVVM I was also exposed to information about XAML and how to connect UI to the ViewModel.
+I learned more about Commands and Bindings as well as referencing classes in XAML.
+To some extent, I finally feel that MAUI and .NET app development "clicked" for me as I am getting more confident each week in developing the application.
+My next goal is to learn more about Entity Framework and look into deploying the SQL database on Azure using my free student account.
+I want to learn those things as app development with .Net is often using Azure and most of the applications these days are cloud-based therefore understanding how to connect my app to a remote database could be quite an important step in my path to becoming a software developer.
+Similarly, Entity Framework is often used when developing .Net applications.

+I also started using ChatGPT to explain some of those concepts to me.
+On one side it is a great resource which can speed up my learning as it provides a lot of valuable information without needing to search the internet.
+On the other hand by searching for information "manually" I learn more things as I also get the information not strictly related to what I am looking for.
+The convenience of using ChatGPT is removing that experience from my learning process.
+Overall, I decided to use it when debugging errors in code and "translating" the information from official Microsoft documentation as it is not a pleasant read most of the time.
+It is really good at giving me information on how to implement something set by step and provides a good explanation.
+Previously, I relied mostly on tutorials and partially on documentation but now I have another tool that I can use while learning new concepts.
+The information from the ChatGPT is not always reliable so I have to make sure that I cross-reference it with other sources as well.

+I mentioned that when working on the project I focus on introducing new/different functionalities in order to maximise my learning.
+This puts me in a peculiar position when I am getting my code reviewed, as no one is familiar with the code but I realised that this is a way others can actually learn from my pull requests as well.
+I think this is even better than following a tutorial as this is the code base they are already familiar with and it should make it easier.
+Previously I implemented the Repository pattern and everyone was on board with that idea.
+Interestingly, all PRs since implemented the Repository pattern that I created and I feel like I made a contribution to the learning process of my teammates.
+Before I have not considered this aspect of code review.
+I only thought that you learned from feedback on your pull request but now I can see another aspect of it.
+Implementing something new can boost the knowledge of my colleagues.

+I noticed that we have not changed our team workflow for a while.
+To be fair this is good that we do not think about it anymore just get on with the work.
+It probably means that we got used to it, in my case this is somehow ingrained in the process because I followed a similar workflow during my work placement.
+Overall, teamwork this week was much worse than before.
+We only had a few PRs up for review by Friday night.
+I think that we had few people leaving the group for various reasons and this affected the number of people engaging in the group project.

 ### My personal workflow

-Recently, I have been struggling with staying focused when working on project for multiple hours.
-I have many courseworks and assesment and every day I study multiple hours without having much time to relax.
-As I am not a robot sometimes my mind wanders and I cannot focus on what I wanted to do.
-On top of that there are many distractions around and sometimes I cannot focus on the task at hand.
+Recently, I have been struggling with staying focused when working on a project for multiple hours.
+I have many courseworks and assessments and every day I study multiple hours without having much time to relax.
+As I am not a robot sometimes my mind wanders and I cannot focus on what I want to do.
+On top of that, there are many distractions around and sometimes I cannot focus on the task at hand.
-I decided to try a pomodoro technique after a conversation with one of my colleagues from the group.
-For every 50 minutes of work I take a 10 minute break.
+I decided to try a Pomodoro technique after a conversation with one of my colleagues from the group.
+For every 50 minutes of work, I take a 10-minute break.
 Additionally, I removed all other distractions from my room(my phone).

-This allowed me to complete more work within few hours than what I used to complete in a day.
+This allowed me to complete more work within a few hours than what I used to complete in a day.
 By separating time for work and rest I became more efficient and organised.
 Retrospectively, I regret not doing it before but overall I have shown that I can adapt when things do not go as planned and I can find a solution to a problem.
 This might seem not related to the subject but in the real world we do have to complete projects on time and being efficient is a necessity when working with Agile methodology.
+I was also happy that I discussed my issues with someone from the group.
+Overall, I learned something useful by following advice and showed that I reach out for help when I struggle in order to improve as soon as possible.

 [Figure 14]: https://github.com/WilkMat3/SET09102_Personal_Portfolio/blob/main/images/Comment_emptyLine.png "Figure 14"